 Dietary Antioxidants Hold the Key for Optimal Health

-How do we ensure consumption of antioxidants in our everyday diet plan?
+How do we ensure the consumption of antioxidants in our everyday diet plan?

-Here is a list of some of the common foods that are rich in antioxidants:
+A list of some of the common foods that are rich in antioxidants

 Broad beans, pinto beans, soybeans are some of the best antioxidant foods.

-Pecans, walnuts, hazelnuts, ground nut or peanut and, sunflower seeds contain good amount of antioxidants.
+Pecans, walnuts, hazelnuts, groundnut or peanut and, sunflower seeds contain a good amount of antioxidants.

 Green tea contains high concentrations of catechin polyphenols.
-Green tea, a powerful antioxidant, has also been shown to be preventative against cancer, heart disease and high cholesterol.
+It is also a powerful antioxidant and is very effective against cancer, heart disease, and high cholesterol.

 Vitamins rich in antioxidants

 They are essential for healthy eyes and prevent macular degeneration or age-related blindness.